timgit/pg-boss/README.md

-# postgresql-queue
+# pg-boss
-A simple Node.js job queue backed by PostgreSQL
+Queueing jobs in Node.js using PostgreSQL like a boss.